-Tata Communication recommends following eligibility criteria to ensure fair access and optimal usage of spectrum -
+We recommend following eligibility criteria to ensure fair access and optimal usage of spectrum.

-1. The applicant should possess the required use-case knowledge and financial resources to build, install and operate a private network.

-- 2. The applicant should be the owner or lessee of the property on which the private network is to be installed. - 3.
+- 1. The applicant should possess the required use-case knowledge and financial resources to build, install and operate a private network. - 2.
+The applicant should be the owner or lessee of the property on which the private network is to be installed. - 3.
 The applicant should be ready to attest that the spectrum allocated will be used only for its captive purposes within its campus, location, factory or premises and private network coverage will be confined within the same. - 4.
-The applicant should have no history of non-compliance with regulatory obligations, including fee-payments. - 5.
-The applicant should agree to licence terms and payment of fees. - 6.
-The applicant should comply the technical restrictions mandated by regulatory authorities.
+The applicant should agree to licence terms and payment of fees. - 5.
+The applicant should agree to comply to the licensing conditions mandated by regulatory authorities.